Dublin, Ohio vs. Dublin, Ireland

 Excerpt from a past edition of OhioTraveler

 This month, while traveling around the world in Ohio, we discovered Dublin.
-That’s Dublin, Ohio not Dublin, Ireland.
+That’s Dublin, Ohio, not Dublin, Ireland.
 But we’ll tell you about both anyway.

-Dublin was founded in the early ninth century when Vikings made their largest settlement outside of Scandinavia on the site of the present day city.
+Dublin was founded in the early ninth century when Vikings made their largest settlement outside of Scandinavia on the site of the present-day city.
 As you can tell, we’re talking about Ireland, not Ohio.
 Ever since then, Dublin has suffered many wars and conflicts.
-In the early 20th century, Dublin established its own identity and is today a modern, cosmopolitan city which is rich in history and proud of its past.
-While visiting Dublin, you will see that many monuments and museums chronicle Dublin’s rich heritage, make sure to take some time to enjoy the story of Dublin in some of its most magnificent buildings.
+In the early 20th century, Dublin established its own identity and is today a modern, cosmopolitan city that is rich in history and proud of its past.
+While visiting Dublin, you will see that many monuments and museums chronicle Dublin’s rich heritage; make sure to take some time to enjoy the story of Dublin in some of its most magnificent buildings.
 Dublin is special, a place where tradition and cultural heritage have merged seamlessly over the centuries to create an atmosphere simply unique to Dublin.

 Dublin has become an exciting “getaway” destination for travelers—offering a great Central Ohio location just off the I-270 Columbus outer belt, a quaint historic district, 14 hotels, “Ohio’s most prestigious golf address,” exciting events, proximity to world-class attractions like the Columbus Zoo and Aquarium (just five minutes north of Dublin) and economical vacation packages.

-Named as one of Money Magazine’s “Hottest Places to Live”, Dublin offers a strong community that draws families and businesses, alike.
-Many major corporations (including Wendy’s International, Cardinal Health and Ashland, Inc. have established their headquarters in Dublin, Ohio.
+Named as one of Money Magazine’s “Hottest Places to Live,” Dublin offers a strong community that draws families and businesses alike.
+Many major corporations (including Wendy’s International, Cardinal Health, and Ashland, Inc. have established their headquarters in Dublin, Ohio.

 In fact, the city’s signature event embraces the Irish connection.
 The annual Dublin Irish Festival is expected to draw nearly 90,000 visitors from across the globe.
 It’s been named “….one of the biggest and best festivals in the country” by Chicago’s Irish American News and a “Top 100 Event in North America” by the American Bus Association.
 Set on 20 rolling acres, the event features more than 60 musical acts from the U.S. and Ireland performing music on eight stages (from Celtic rock to traditional ballads).
-Three cultural stages feature storytelling, folklore, music and hands-on workshops.
+Three cultural stages feature storytelling, folklore, music, and hands-on workshops.
 Visitors can discover Ireland’s traditional instruments while learning to play the fiddle or tin whistle …or… be transported back into Irish history when they visit a 10thCentury Irish village—a time when Irish hero Brian Boru chased the Danes out of the Emerald Isle.
 Irish dancers compete in the Columbus Feis—a competition that attracts 1,300 of the nation’s best Ceili dancers.
-Visitors can watch sheep herding demonstrations, explore their genealogy, shop the Emerald Isle for imported good, attend a Gaelic mass, learn to make a proper scone or sample an endless variety of Irish food and drink.
+Visitors can watch sheep herding demonstrations, explore their genealogy, shop the Emerald Isle for imported goods, attend a Gaelic mass, learn to make a proper scone, or sample an endless variety of Irish food and drink.